YifanYuan3/YifanYuan3.github.io/index.md

 Welcome to Yifan Yuan's website!

-**NEWS [Oct.
-2024]**: our paper [Dynamic Load Balancer in Intel Xeon Scalable Processor: Performance Analyses, Enhancements, and Guidelines](https://yifanyuan3.github.io/publication/dlb), the first paper about DLB in the latest Intel Xeon CPU, has been accepted by ISCA'25.
+**NEWS [Mar.
+2025]**: our paper [Dynamic Load Balancer in Intel Xeon Scalable Processor: Performance Analyses, Enhancements, and Guidelines](https://yifanyuan3.github.io/publication/dlb), the first paper about DLB in the latest Intel Xeon CPU, has been accepted by ISCA'25.

-**NEWS [Oct.
-2024]**: our paper [A4: Microarchitecture-Aware LLC Management for Datacenter Servers with Emerging I/O Devices](https://yifanyuan3.github.io/publication/a4) has been accepted by ISCA'25.
+**NEWS [Mar.
+2025]**: our paper [A4: Microarchitecture-Aware LLC Management for Datacenter Servers with Emerging I/O Devices](https://yifanyuan3.github.io/publication/a4) has been accepted by ISCA'25.

 **NEWS [Oct.
 2024]**: our paper [M5: Mastering page migration and memory management for CXL-based tiered memory systems](https://yifanyuan3.github.io/publication/m5) has been accepted by ASPLOS'25.